Solar Radio-Frequency Reflectivity and Localization of FRB from Solar Reflection: Abstract

 \section{Abstract}

 The radiation of a Fast Radio Burst (FRB) reflects from the Moon and Sun.
-If a reflection is detected, the time interval between the direct and reflected signal constrains the source to a narrow arc on the sky.
-If both Lunar and Solar reflections are detected these two arcs intersect, narrowly confining the location.
-Galactic FRB like FRB 200428 may be bright enough to be detected by a 25 m diameter radio telescope staring at the Moon or Sun.
+If a reflection is detected, the time interval between the direct and reflected signals constrains the source to a narrow arc on the sky.
+If both Lunar and Solar reflections are detected these two arcs intersect, narrowly confining the location on the sky.
 A previous paper calculated reflection by the Moon.
 Here we calculate the reflectivity of the Sun in the ``flat Sun'' approximation as a function of angle of incidence and frequency.
-At grazing incidence the reflectivity is high at frequencies $\lessapprox 200\,$MHz but low at higher frequencies; for near-normal incidence the reflectivity is high only for grequencies $\lessapprox 100\,$MHz.
+The reflectivity is high at low frequencies ($\lessapprox 100\,$MHz) and grazing incidence (angles $\gtrapprox 60^\circ$), but exceeds 0.1 for frequencies $\lessapprox 80\,$MHz at all angles. {However, the intense thermal emission of the Solar corona likely precludes detection of the Solar reflection of even MJy Galactic bursts like FRB 200428.}